How To Pick The Right Shaft For Your Driver

 In addition to swing speed, swing tempo plays a vital role in selecting the right shaft.
 Swing tempo refers to the pace and rhythm of your swing, whether it’s smooth or aggressive.
 Understanding your tempo assists in finding a shaft that complements your swing characteristics, enhancing consistency and control.

-See also What is a Golf Umbrella
+See also What Is A Stinger In Golf

 How to Measure Swing Speed Accurately